kiran98118/Insurance-Management-System/README.md

-# 🏦 Insurance Database Management System
+# 🏦 Flight Insurance Management System

 ## 📌 Project Overview
 This project is a **Database Management System (DBMS)** implementation for **SAME**, an insurance company that provides coverage to **domestic and international passengers**.
 As the company expanded, manually managing data became inefficient.